 Clean room construction

-Most clients opt for turn-key solutions provided by the professionals specialized in Clean rooms.
+Most clients opt for turn-key solutions provided by professionals specialized in Clean rooms.
 They design and mount cleanroom panels, together with equipment such as ventilation, electrical and lighting installations.
-After all has been installed, the solution provider performs the final check before releasing the room to be certified.
+After all, has been installed, the solution provider performs the final check before releasing the room to be certified.
 The reason for the so-called Clean room integrators is that all equipment needs to be fully compliant with one another, providing the perfect fit and sealing between panels and other installations.

 Clean room applications- in which industries is clean room used?